zhouyw16/Curriculum-NAS/readme.md

 ## Cite
 Please cite our paper as follows if you find our work useful:
 ```
-@inproceedings{10.1145/3503161.3548271,
+@inproceedings{zhou2022curriculum,
+  title={Curriculum-nas: Curriculum weight-sharing neural architecture search},
-    author = {Zhou, Yuwei and Wang, Xin and Chen, Hong and Duan, Xuguang and Guan, Chaoyu and Zhu, Wenwu},
+  author={Zhou, Yuwei and Wang, Xin and Chen, Hong and Duan, Xuguang and Guan, Chaoyu and Zhu, Wenwu},
-    title = {Curriculum-NAS: Curriculum Weight-Sharing Neural Architecture Search},
-    year = {2022},
-    publisher = {Association for Computing Machinery},
-    doi = {10.1145/3503161.3548271},
-    booktitle = {Proceedings of the 30th ACM International Conference on Multimedia},
+  booktitle={Proceedings of the 30th ACM International Conference on Multimedia},
-    pages = {6792–6801}
+  pages={6792--6801},
+  year={2022}
 }
 ```